Discovering Frederick County Maryland

-1. Frederick4Less from WFMD – The local radio station provides gift cards for local businesses for half price, usually a $50 gift certificate for $25.
+1. Frederick4Less from WFMD – The local radio station provides gift cards for local businesses for half price, usually a $50 gift certificate for $25, sometimes at even greater discounts.
 Every month several different businesses are highlighted.
-This is a great way to check out a new restaurant or hair stylist for half the price.
+This is a great way to check out a new business, service, restaurant or hair stylist for half the price.

-2. Frederick has a wealth of Historical Sites, from Colonial and Revolutionary times, to Civil War times.
+2. Our area has a wealth of Historical Sites, from Colonial and Revolutionary times, to Civil War times.
 Many events throughout the year are offered, often with free admission.
-There are several websites with information about the county’s historical treasures:
+Exploring Frederick Maryland includes taking advantage of the opportunities to revisit history.
+Here are several websites with information about the county’s historical treasures:

 - Frederick County Landmarks Foundation – With information about the Schifferstadt Architectural Museum, Frontier Days, Frederick Barnstormers Tour, and other events, as well as educational opportunities and preservation news.